snodgrass23/SXSW-2106-Node-Workshop/README.md

     - add “main” property so that we can specify the app’s entry point
         - "main": "./app.js",
 - install express in basicWeb
-    - npm install express --save
+    - npm install express --save --save-exact
 - create app.js for new service, add to main prop in package.js

 ### v1.3